 The President of Sweet Home Community Foundation is Robert Burford.
 In July 2013, Bob retired of Chief of the Sweet Home Police Department after 27 years of service with the City.
 Bob is an original member of the SCHF Board since its inception.

 The Vice President of Sweet Home Community Foundation is Timothy McQueary.
 Tim is a retired Wah Chang department manager, and a former Mayor of the City of Sweet Home, Oregon.
 Tim also serves a volunteer with other organizations.
 Tim is also an original member of SHCF Board.

 The Board Secretary for Sweet Home Community Foundation is Wendy Younger.
 Wendy grew up in Sweet Home and worked for the City of Sweet Home for 9 years.
 Wendy currently works with the Linn-Benton Housing Authority serving low-income families who are working to build assets and move off of public assistance.

 Gina Riley, Community Services Officer with Sweet Home Police Department.
 Gina is an active community volunteer and former President of Kiwanis Club of SH

 Kim Seiber, licensed Real Estate Broker and rental agent with Ames Creek Reality in Sweet Home.

 Julie Fisher works as Administrative Assistant to the City Manager for the City of Sweet Home.
 Julie has volunteered with the Oregon Jamboree and helps with many City events.

-Kristie Stockman is the branch manager for Key Bank in Sweet Home currently Manages affordable housing units in Sweet Home.
-She has always been involved in the community and is the current treasurer of the Sweet Home Rotary Club.
+Kristie Stockman, former branch manager for Key Bank in Sweet Home currently Manages affordable housing units in Sweet Home.
+She has always been involved in the community and has been the treasurer of the Sweet Home Rotary Club.